 Workplace stress is a growing issue for UK companies.
 A survey carried out by the Mental Health Foundation in 2018 revealed that younger workers experience more work-related stress than their older colleagues.
-28 per cent of the 18 to 38 age group said they had felt stressed due to their job.
-This stands in contrast to just 12 per cent of those aged between 53 and 71.
+28% of the 18 to 38 age group said they had felt stressed due to their job.
+This stands in contrast to just 12% of those aged between 53 and 71.

 How to manage workplace stress